 With the development of a new McGoldrick Center for Career & Student Success, the Portland Commons Residence Hall, and Residential Quad on the University of Southern Maine (USM) Portland campus, we are in the process of reviewing options to create additional structured parking on campus.

 In July of 2020, the University hired Desman Design Management of Boston to design a new parking garage.
 Desman’s first order of business is to conduct a site evaluation of possible locations to add a structured parking facility on campus, and that process is currently underway.

 To determine the appropriate location for the new structured parking facility, the University will take into account the findings of Desman Design Management, as well as our conversations with our students, community neighbors, and the City of Portland.
 Our objective is to accommodate the University’s need for a sufficient number — but not oversupply — of parking spaces, while also seeking to meet the needs of our student population, neighbors, and the City.

-While adding structured parking is related to the Career and Student Success Center and Portland Commons project, it is not part of the project and will have a separate and distinct permitting process.
+While adding structured parking is related to the McGoldrick Center for Career & Student Success and Portland Commons project, it is not part of the project and will have a separate and distinct permitting process.

 Transportation Demand Management